 E .E.
 Cummings

 The transition from adolescence to adulthood can be challenging.
-Moving away from family, developing your own identity and becoming independent is a rewarding but challenging step.
-Managing the stress of classes, roommates, new job, finances... it can quickly become overwhelming and feel quite lonely.
+Moving away from family, developing your own identity, and becoming independent is a rewarding but challenging step.
+Managing the stress of classes, roommates, new job, finances... it can quickly become overwhelming and feel pretty lonely.

 One of the most common misconceptions going into college is that your dorm will be full of instant friends.
 Meeting new people and finding the right balance between studying and socializing can be difficult.

 Academics can be quite different in college than in high school.
 GPAs don't look quite the same, and the need for organization, time management, and study skills has increased.
 The increased freedom requires an increase in responsibility and self-care.

 Sometimes an adjustment in expectations is needed and an awareness that being friendly and respectful is enough to make the relationship work.
 However, when it isn't reciprocal or feelings of loneliness and being left out creep in it might be time to seek support.
 Your RA is often a good place to start.

 Class time, class size, teaching styles, and grading policies can differ in college from in high school.
 There often aren't homework grades, and tests may cover large amounts of information.
 Contact your academic advisor to find out what resources are on campus to assist with time management, organization, and tutoring.

 Remember that picking a major is not the same as choosing a job for life.
 Most majors encompass a broad range of opportunities.
 Start with your academic advisor or campus career center to discuss your concerns.
 Most students can continue to use their campus career centers after graduation.